 Most unmetered customers will see their 2020/21 bill go up a little bit, typically by around 20p a week - that’s about £10 for the year.
 Want to take control of your bills and only pay for the water you use?
 Find out more about getting a water meter today.

 Want to know what we spend your money on?
 Find out where your money goes now.

 Just in case you have more questions, we’ve put together a handy guide:

 Don’t forget that if your bill covers the period before 1 April 2020, we'll have used our 2019/20 charges to work out what you need to pay.

 When will I receive my bill?

-When you move into a property you should receive your first bill within ten working days.
-You will be charged from the date you move in until the end of March the following year.
+When you move into a property, you should receive your first bill within ten working days.
+We’ll charge you from the date you move in until the end of March the following year.

 Water meters are generally recognised as the fairest way to pay for your water, as you will only have to pay for the amount of water you use, plus a fixed charge.

-View our switching to a water meter section to see if you could reduce the size of your bill.
+See if switching to a water meter could reduce your bill.

 What should I do if my bill is higher than expected?